Statius: The Achilleid

-Statius' influence and literary afterlife
+Statius's influence and literary afterlife

-Statius' poetry was very popular in his lifetime, although he was not without his critics who apparently had problems with his ex tempore style.
-Juvenal is thought to extensively lampoon Statius' type of court poetry in his fourth satire on the turbot of Domitian, but he also mentions the immense popularity of Statius' recitations in Satire 7.82ff.
-In late antiquity, the Thebaid which was by then a classic received a commentary by a Lactantius Placidus.
+Statius's poetry was very popular in his lifetime, although he was not without his critics who apparently had problems with his ex tempore style.
+Juvenal is thought to extensively lampoon Statius's type of court poetry in his fourth satire on the turbot of Domitian, but he also mentions the immense popularity of Statius's recitations in Satire 7.82ff.
+In late antiquity, the Thebaid, which was by then a classic, received a commentary by a Lactantius Placidus.

-Throughout the Middle Ages, the Thebaid remained a popular text, inspiring a 12th-century French romance and works by Boccaccio and Chaucer.
-Statius' development of allegory helped establish the importance of that technique in Medieval poetry.
+Throughout the Middle Ages, the Thebaid remained a popular text, inspiring a 12th-century French romance as well as works by Boccaccio and Chaucer.
+Statius's development of allegory helped establish the importance of that technique in medieval poetry.
 In the Renaissance, the Silvae, thanks to Poliziano, helped inspire an entire genre of collections of miscellaneous, occasional poetry called Sylvae which remained popular throughout the period, inspiring works by Hugo Grotius and John Dryden.
 Dante mentions Statius in De vulgari eloquentia along with Ovid, Virgil and Lucan as one of the four regulati poetae (ii, vi, 7).